 - To provide an inclusive high quality, affordable childcare to all families.

-- Doras Buí pride itself in knowing that all activities provided come from the needs of our client group.
+- Doras Buí prides itself in knowing that all activities provided come from the needs of our client group.
 Regular consultation meetings take place and are delivered in a spirit of solidarity and professionalism.

 - Our organisational philosophy aims to encourage social and economic self-reliance, confidence and the development of skills.